 Via boat a special speedboat service runs from Siem Reap to Phnom Penh in each direction daily.
 It’s not much quicker than the bus because of transfers at either end plus it can get cancelled often during the dry season.
 The cost is $35 per person.

-By train with a very a limited Friday, Saturday and Sunday service running from Phnom Penh to Sihanoukville and back.
+By train with a very limited Friday, Saturday and Sunday service running from Phnom Penh to Sihanoukville and back.
 The journey one way takes around 7 hours and is much more scenic and relaxing than the road route but not quicker.

 Bus is still the main way to travel in Cambodia with Phnom Penh acting as the central hub.
 Asia Win Alliance, Mekong Express and Giant Ibis are the main bus operators recommended for visitors wanting a smoother ride!